-Now we have the fourth and the most important step – online search for the product, seller and organization.
+Now we have the fourth and most important step – searching online for the product, seller and organization.
 In the book by Jim Lecinski, it’s called the Zero Moment of Truth or ZMOT.
 This step goes right between the Stimulus and the Shelf.
-ZMOT happens when customers find your name among car dealer reviews, watch video testimonials from people who had business with you or run into online forum where the quality of your services is being discussed.
+ZMOT happens when customers find your name among car dealer reviews, watch video testimonials from people who had business with you or run into online forums where the quality of your services are being discussed.

-Changes require changes, to turn the ZMOT in your favour, you have to think how you appear online.
-What can customers find about you out there?
+A big change requires small changes and to turn the ZMOT in your favour, you have to think about how you appear online.
+What can customers find out about you on the Web?
 What do previous customers say about their shopping experience at your showroom?
 Does your online presence draw buyers or deter them?

 Reputation management for car dealers is an ingredient to the winning recipe.
-Proper governance of your online appearance will help you improve the reputation of your brand and drive more traffic to your website and more buyers to your showroom.
+Proper oversight of your online appearance will help you improve the reputation of your brand and drive more traffic to your website as well as more buyers to your showroom.

 What does reputation management for car dealers include?

-- Constant tracking the car dealer reviews related to your brand on Google Reviews, Yahoo, Yellow Pages, Insider Pages, Measured Up, Superpages, reviews on Facebook, relevant blogs and forums.
+- Constant tracking of car dealer reviews related to your brand on Google Reviews, Yahoo, Yellow Pages, Insider Pages, Measured Up, Superpages, reviews on Facebook, relevant blogs and forums.

-- Prompt responses to the negative reviews with an apology and the offer to make it up to the unhappy customer (if they are real).
+- Prompt responses to any negative reviews with an apology and an offer to make it up to the unhappy customer (if they are real).

 - Asking your existing customers to record video testimonials about their experience in return for incentives.

 Car buyers often make their decisions months before stepping into the showroom.
-Of course, you should pay attention to your physical dealership as well, but the “Shelf” phase is the third, whereas the ZMOT goes right after “Stimulus” phase has accomplished.
-Win the Zero Moment of Truth with Autoxloo Reputation Management.
+Of course, you should pay attention to your physical dealership as well, but the “Shelf” phase is in third olace, whereas the ZMOT goes right after the “Stimulus” phase has been accomplished.
+Win the Zero Moment of Truth with Autoxloo’s Reputation Management.